Flybell/Scraping-and-Analyzing-COVID-19-Taiwan-CDC-Press-Releases/README.md

 The ultimate goal is to use this data to construct a graph database (with neo4j) and visualize/analyze known transmission clusters.
 Before that, we need to first glean the relevant press releases from the Taiwan CDC site, store them in a clean text file, and extract data for each case.

 ## About this repo
-This repo contains a script that crawls and downloads press releases that are related to COVID-19.

 ### The Execute.py script
+This script crawls and downloads press releases that are related to COVID-19.
-produces a set of text files, one for each press release, with the following format:
+It produces a set of text files, one for each press release, with the following format:

 title based on the year-month-date of the press release: